Walidbouz24/ProjectCodeLibrary/README.md

-# ProjectCodeLibrary
+# ProjectLibraries

-A collection of general code snippets, libraries, and utilities developed during previous projects.
-Recently created to update and organize my created codes, this repository serves as a reusable codebase for common functionalities and project templates.
+A collection of libraries developed during previous projects.
+Recently created to update and organize my code, this repository serves as a reusable codebase for various functionalities such as display handling, buzzer songs, and differential drive movement types.

 ## Overview

-Welcome to the ProjectCodeLibrary repository!
-This repository is a comprehensive collection of code snippets, libraries, and utilities developed during my previous projects.
-It includes code written in various programming languages and serves different purposes, from simple scripts to complex algorithms and frameworks.
+Welcome to the ProjectLibraries repository!
+This repository is a comprehensive collection of libraries developed during my previous projects.
+It includes libraries written in various programming languages and serves different purposes, from handling display outputs to generating buzzer songs and implementing differential drive movements.

 ## Purpose

 The purpose of this repository is to:

-- Consolidate all my past work in one place
+- Consolidate all my past library work in one place
-- Organize and structure code for easy access and reuse
+- Organize and structure libraries for easy access and reuse
 - Provide a reusable codebase for common functionalities and project templates
 - Serve as a reference for best practices and coding standards